+'''

+FunctionalDataProperty(

+Each object can have at most

-''' FunctionalDataProperty( a:hasAge )
+a:hasAge )

+one age.

+DataPropertyAssertion(

-DataPropertyAssertion( a:hasAge a:Meg "17"^xsd:integer )
+a:hasAge a:Meg

+Meg is seventeen years old.

+"17"^^xsd:integer )

+DataPropertyAssertion(

-DataPropertyAssertion( a:hasAge a:Meg "17.0"^xsd:decimal )
+a:hasAge a:Meg

+Meg is seventeen years old.

+"17.0"^^xsd:decimal )

+DataPropertyAssertion(

-DataPropertyAssertion( a:hasAge a:Meg "17.0"^xsd:int )
+a:hasAge a:Meg "+17"^^xsd:int

-Meg is seventeen years old. '''
+Meg is seventeen years old.

+)

+'''

-Literals "17"^xsd:integer, "17.0"^xsd:decimal, and "+17"^xsd:int are all mapped to the identical data value - the integer 17.
+Literals "17"^^xsd:integer, "17.0"^^xsd:decimal, and "+17"^^xsd:int are all mapped to the identical data value - the integer 17.

 Therefore, the individual a:Meg is connected by the a:hasAge property to one distinct data value, so this ontology is satisfiable.